 The basic property management fee is 8% of monthly rent.
 There is a Leasing Fee once we place a tenant for you.
 For basic service management clients, this is the greater of $500 or 50% of 1 full month rent.
 This includes a commission for a referring agent who may bring the tenant.

 We also offer Premium Property Management service at 10% of the monthly rent, which includes several additional valuable services.
 This service is more inclusive, and involves a reduced leasing fee of only $500, regardless of the rental amount.
 Please see Pricing here for more detail.

 This is a more inclusive service that provides owners with more peace of mind.
 Owners choosing this level of service will enjoy all of the standard services plus a flat $500 Leasing Fee, and the following additional services for FREE:

 Annual smoke detector service

-We do provide all of these services with our standard property management service, but for a fee.
+We can provide all of these services with our standard property management service, for a fee.
 By choosing the Premium level of service, you enjoy greater protection at a more predictable cost.

 Please see Pricing here for more detail.

 Yes.
 We are confident in our services.
 You are welcome to leave at any time with an early termination fee.
 Please see our sample property management agreement.

 We pay electronically through direct bank deposit at the end of the month.
 This eliminates the need for us to hold a "reserve" on your funds, and provides you the convenience of receiving your monies at the beginning of each month.